 The night before peel and slice ripe bananas and arrange on a parchment-lined cookie sheet, then transfer to your freezer.
 I usually buy one hand of organic bananas at a time (there are generally five to six bananas to a hand) and let them ripen first.
 After an 8-hour freeze, transfer to a freezer-safe container for longer-term storage.

 This step is important, so don’t skip it.
 And you’ll need a high-speed blender or food processor.

 - 1/3 cup milk of choice: rice, coconut, tiger nut, or if tolerated, raw goat milk or cream

 - 1 teaspoon MCT or melted coconut oil

 - Pinch each: cinnamon, cardamom, and ground vanilla beans

-- 5 drops liquid vanilla stevia (optional)
+- 5 drops liquid vanilla stevia (or more to desired sweetness, optional)

-Add bananas to high-speed blender or food processor.
+Add bananas to a high-speed blender or food processor.
 Then add milk of choice and other ingredients.
 If using a high-speed blender, be sure to insert the tamper before switching it on.